Pubs on 6 Tram Line

 A Bernard pub with good food.

 Tankova Urquell pub.
-The food is reported to be very good.
+The food is very good.

-Gourmet butcher shop with Antošův Ležák 12° from Pivovar Antoš on tap.
-Across the street from the original Prague Beer Museum.
+Gourmet butcher shop with Albrecht Ležák 12° from Pivovar Frýdlant on tap.
+Across the street from the original (now closed) Prague Beer Museum.

 Brewpub on a boat at the Štefánikův most (Štefanik Bridge)